Skip to content

 I have a problem though and I need your help.
 In addition to using your content delivery network service, I run my site on <insert green provider here, or green region of an existing provider> – I do this at least partly because understand that they are running on green energy.

-If you are not using green power, can you please tell if this is the case, and when you intend to make this change?
+If you are not using green power, can you please tell me why not and when you intend to make this change?

 This is an issue important to me, and I am using it as one of the criteria when choosing suppliers of my services.